janephp/janephp/documentation/components/OpenAPI.rst

 Creating the Http Client
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The main dependency on the ``Client`` class is an Http Client respecting the `PSR18`_ Client standard.
+The main dependency on the ``Client`` class is an HTTP client respecting the `PSR18`_ client standard.
 We highly
 recommend you to read the `PSR18`_ specification.
-This HTTP Client MAY redirect on a 3XX responses (depend on your API),
+This HTTP client MAY redirect on a 3XX responses (depend on your API),
 but it MUST not throw errors on 4XX and 5XX responses, as this can be handle by the generated code directly.

 Recommended way of creating an HTTP Client is by using the `discovery`_ library to create the client::